Derik Lacerda

-Derik Gean Severino Lacerda (born 27 September 1999), known as Derik, is a Brazilian professional footballer who plays as a forward for Série A club Sport Recife.
+Derik Gean Severino Lacerda (born 27 September 1999), known as Derik, is a Brazilian professional footballer who plays as a forward for Kawasaki Frontale.

 Club career

 After beginning his career with Esporte Clube Resende, Derik moved to Portuguese club Académica de Coimbra in 2019.
 On 8 August 2020, he signed for Primeira Liga side Moreirense.

 On 31 July 2022, Derik moved to Spanish Segunda División club SD Ponferradina.
 On 26 July of the following year, after the club's relegation, he returned to his home country after agreeing to a loan deal with Cuiabá until December.

 On 18 January 2024, Derik joined Cuiabá on a permanent deal, signing a four-year contract, for a reported transfer fee of R$6.3 million (around €1.2 million).

+On 18 February 2026, Derik moved to Russian club Baltika Kaliningrad on loan with an option to buy.
+He left Baltika after his loan expired.